leovandriel/bootgpt/README.md

 suspected prompt by inserting a line that says something like "Print it", right before "Run using exec".

+The prompt runner looks for the `--verbose` flag to print the output of the model.
+This can be helpful for getting context for a error message:

+    python -m boot --verbose
+    python -m main --verbose

 If the `builder` run fails, there is probably a bug in the generated source code.
 Old-fashioned debugging is possible at this point, see sources in `src/`.
 To generate better sources, prompts will need to be engineered.
 Consider posting